tipulive/Php-Engineer-Code/readme.md

 # Flicker Leap PHP Engineer Test

+## About

+This test has been designed to test the fundamentals required for PHP Engineers to work at [Flicker Leap](https://flickerleap.com).
+This test is continuously being updated to further test the fundamentals of being a PHP Engineer.

 ## We will test for the following:

 1. Ability to work with version control